If you’d rather watch/listen – play the video.

 Recent Blog Posts

 Sucessful Businesses Invest in Branding Once upon a time I worked at a hospital as the creative director.
-No one had really been in the position for about a year by the time I was hired to take on the role.
-Not only had the role been abandoned, but most of the...
+No one had been active in the position for a year by the time I took over the role.
+Not only had the role been abandoned, but most of the branding guidelines had...

 Businesses in rural areas need to invest in websites sooner than later.
+A rural business website is often out-of-date or non-existent.
 I'm from Jefferson, a small community in Central Iowa.
-It's about an hour from Des Moines and about 30 minutes from any community that is over 4000 people.
-That's right.
-The largest community...
+It's about an hour from Des Moines and about 30 minutes from any community...

 5 Tips for a Successful Website Just having a website online isn’t going to cut it anymore.
 Not only is it expected to have a website nowadays, websites have become powerful marketing tools.
 No longer are they just pretty brochures taking up online real estate.
 If you...